SolaceLabs/solace-pretty-dump/README.md

 - `--selector="blah"` See [Selectors](#selectors) above
 - `--filter="blah"` See [Client-side Filtering](#client-side-filtering) above
-- `--count=n` If you specify a number > 0, then PrettyDump will quit after receiving this many messages.
-If you specify a number < 0, then PrettyDump will read/store this many messages and hold them internally until you quit `Ctrl+C` the app, at which point it will dump them to the screen.
-This is exceptionally useful for browsing the last, say, 100 messages off a very deep queue.
-Note if _consuming_ from a queue (`q:queueName`) then it will consume/ACK (aka delete) these messages.
+- `--count=n` See [COunt](#count) above
-- `--raw` Do not perform any pretty-print formatting on text string payloads.
+- `--raw` Do not perform any pretty-print formatting on text string payloads, just leave alone.
 This applies to JSON and XML.
 Binary encodings such as SDTMaps, SDTStreams, Protobuf, etc. will be unaffected.
 - `--dump` Binary dump (à la SdkPerf `-md`) all message payloads to screen.
 This parameter overrides `--raw`.
 - `--trim` In one-line mode, trim payloads to console width to keep terminal display nice and neat
 - `--ts` Print the time-of-day the message was received by PrettyDump (not actual message timestamp).
 Works in both regular and one-line mode.
 Very useful if needing to observe timings between messages or exactly when live messages were received.